-The procedures in the document are designed to complement and augment existing department processes for planning disturbance activities and are in line with DBCA's Corporate Policy Statement 3: Management of Phytophthora Disease (Policy 3).
+The procedures in the document are designed to complement and augment existing department processes for planning disturbance activities and are consistent with DBCA's Corporate Policy Statement No. 3 - Managing Phytophthora Dieback.

 1.4 Scope

 This document is to be used for all planned disturbance activities on lands managed by the department within the dieback 'vulnerable zone' of Western Australia.
 The 'vulnerable zone' is the geographic region in which conditions enable dieback to occur and persist.
 This zone includes all areas of the south-west land division, west and south of the 400mm rainfall isohyet (Appendix 2).